Bowl Championship Series controversies: 2003–04 season

-The 2003–04 season saw three schools from BCS AQ conferences finishing the season with one loss (in fact, no Division I-A team finished the season undefeated, something that hadn't happened since 1996, two years before the advent of the BCS).
-The three schools in question were Oklahoma, LSU and USC.
+The 2003–04 season saw three schools from BCS AQ conferences finishing the season with one loss – Oklahoma, LSU and USC.
+No Division I-A team finished the season undefeated, something that had not happened since 1996, two years before the advent of the BCS.

 USC was ranked No. 1 in both human polls, but were burdened by a 2.67 computer ranking due to a weaker schedule and one defeat – to unranked California – during the regular season.
-Meanwhile, Oklahoma had a perfect undefeated regular season playing a stronger schedule, then lost to a strong No. 8-ranked Kansas State in the Big 12 Championship Game, 35-7.
+Meanwhile, Oklahoma had a perfect undefeated regular season playing a stronger schedule, then lost to No. 13-ranked Kansas State in the Big 12 Championship Game, 35–7.
 The Sooners had been ranked first in both the human polls and the BCS rankings going into the conference playoff week, but dropped to No. 3 in the human polls after the loss to the Wildcats.
 The Sooners were still ranked first in the computer rankings by a large enough margin to give the Sooners the top spot in the final BCS rankings (the computer rankings didn't take time of loss into account).
 LSU earned the second spot based on a stronger computer ranking than USC and a No. 2 human poll ranking, and went on to claim the BCS championship with a 21–14 win over Oklahoma in the Sugar Bowl.
 USC instead went to the Rose Bowl, where they easily defeated Big Ten champion Michigan (No. 4), and the AP proclaimed the Trojans as national champions.
 The split in the polls left many LSU (13–1) and USC (12–1) fans displeased.